AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 This will be a pretty small post, but an interesting one nevertheless.

 K-Means is an elegant algorithm.
 It's easy to understand (make random points, move them iteratively to become centers of some existing clusters) and works well in practice.
 When I first learned about it, I recall being fascinated.
 It was elegant.
-But then in time, the interest faded away, I was noticing numerous limitations, among which is the spherical cluster prior, its linear nature, and what I found especially annoying in EDA scenarios, the fact that it doesn’t find the optimal number of clusters by itself, so you need to tinker with this parameter too.
+But then, in time, the interest faded away, I was noticing numerous limitations, among which is the spherical cluster prior, its linear nature, and what I found especially annoying in EDA scenarios, the fact that it doesn’t find the optimal number of clusters by itself, so you need to tinker with this parameter too.
 And then, a couple of years ago, I found out about a few neat tricks on how to use K-Means.
 So here it goes.

 # The first trick